jewelsofthought/neshama/site/posts/neshama/good_evil.md

 <figcaption>Tao - the interplay<br /> between light and dark</figcaption>
 </figure>

 Let's think of this space as a circle, with the edge of one side being that of pure evil and the other being that of pure good.
-This then represents the "place" of the purest of good & evil.
+This then represents the "place", or point, of the purest of good & evil.
 Inside the circle are all the different gradations and combinations of good and evil.
-This will bring us to a symbol that is very similar to the Tao.
+This will bring us to a symbol that is very similar to the Tao, especially if we think of it as a 2d representation of a 3d dynamic.

-Though there is a small, perhaps minute, percentage, of pure good or pure evil, the majority of the space consists of the _benonim_, the in-betweeners or mundanes, who are neither purely good nor purely evil, but an agglomeration of the two.
-Perhaps see at as an entwining, rather like the connected double helix of the DNA.
+Though there is a small, perhaps minute, percentage, of pure good or pure evil, most of the space consists of the _benonim_, the in-betweeners or mundanes, who are neither purely good nor purely evil, but an agglomeration of the two.
+Perhaps seen as an entwining, rather like the connected double helix of the DNA.

-Essentially, the whole narrative is about you and I, the _benonim_, &mdash; for we make up the vast majority of human existence.
+Thus, in reality, the narrative is about you and I, the _benonim_, &mdash; for we make up the vast majority of human existence.

 If someone is purely good, then there is nothing that needs to be done.
 He will live a completely sovereign existence according to his inner edicts, and nothing can shake him or divert him.
 He will draw people to him by his integrity and clarity, but will not seek them out.
 He will allow them to find him and to leave him if that is not their path.